-Bougherra is another whose stint at Ibrox will remembered for more than just his defensive exploits.
+Bougherra is another whose stint at Ibrox will be remembered for more than just his defensive exploits.
 He enjoyed some memorable games, particularly in Europe, where he scored a solo goal on his Champions League debut against Stuttgart and delivered a man-of-the-match performance in the aforementioned draw with Man Utd.

 He was also awarded the PFA Scotland Goal of the Season accolade for his effort in a 7-1 demolition of Dundee United in December 2009.
-And of course he left a mark in an Old Firm game, picking up a fine from the SFA for manhandling referee Callum Murray.
+And, of course, he left a mark in an Old Firm game, picking up a fine from the SFA for manhandling referee Callum Murray.

 That time Madjid Bougherra took on Dundee UTD on his own. pic.twitter.com/xMstxDcDWq